adsung/Stock-Price-trend-classification-and-price-forecast-using-LSTM-and-ARIMA-model/README.md

 ### Predict the future price of a company's stock using an ARIMA model.

 1. Import relevant libaries
-2. Extract historical closing price data of each SEHK listed stock from 1 January 2014 to [*] using fix_yahoo_finance
+2. Extract historical closing price data of each SEHK listed stock from 1 January 2000 to 18 September 2018 using fix_yahoo_finance
 3. Preprocess data
     a.
 Set data into a pandas dataframe
     b.
 Group price data by average monthly closing price